 At the same time, kids should get to experience a time in their life when they are fully taken care of without having to be aware of or grateful for anything or anyone, when they’re allowed to be oblivious to the fact that someone is providing for them.
 There needs to be a totally self-centered period in a child’s life.
 And, there needs to be a time when the perfunctory, learned but not yet felt “thank you” is enough for appreciation.
 It’s not a child’s responsibility to be grateful to her parents for doing their job as parents.
 And yet, there also comes a time in a child’s life when it is important that she recognize that her parents exist as human beings, that they have feelings, are deserving of appreciation, and are working hard on their children’s behalf.
 This recognition is an important step in the healthy development from childhood into young adulthood.
 Encouraging kids (when they’re ready) to feel empathy and gratitude for parents, not because they have to but because they just do, will ultimately help our children live connected and meaningful lives.

-This past mother’s day, I was happily surprised by my husband and kids with a lovely lunch at the restaurant they enjoy.
-I deeply appreciated this gesture--and--I also long for a “thank you” when I return from a 7 pm parent teacher conference on a cold February evening, or after a long day with patients when I walk in to find three people, (2 small, 1 big) awaiting their dinner, or really any other random moment of standard mom-hood.
-Is it okay to want both, the lunch and the thank you?
+This past Mother’s Day, I was happily surprised by my husband and kids with a lovely lunch at the restaurant they enjoy.
+I deeply appreciated this gesture—and—I also long for a “thank you” when I return from a 7 P.M. parent-teacher conference on a cold February evening, or after a long day with patients when I walk in to find three people, (two small, one big) awaiting their dinner, or really any other random moment of standard mom-hood.
+Is it OK to want both—the lunch and the thank you?
 Yes.

 We live in a society where, at a subtle level, women are still taught that they’re not supposed to want or need anything for themselves, and for certain not appreciation or recognition.
 It’s bizarre really, wanting to be seen for our efforts is shameful for women and yet it’s inherent in every human being.
 Wanting to be thanked and noticed for what we offer is a wholesome wanting, and one that when met, encourages us to keep on doing the good we’re doing.